Code-Institute-Submissions/ms1-waterstationsireland/README.md

 ### **Technologies**
 - [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) - used to create the company logos.
 - [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - used to edit and resize all images for web.
+- [Am I Responsive?](http://ami.responsivedesign.is/) - used to create the multi-device image found at the top of this README.
 - [Balsamiq](https://balsamiq.com/) - used to create wireframes.
 - [Bootstrap](https://getbootstrap.com/)  - used throughout the website for responsive layouts across devices and various styling.
 - [Coolors](https://coolors.co/) - used to choose colour scheme and for contrast-checking of chosen colours.